Drawing difficult angles using 3D hair sketch materials

 Adjusting the hairstyle silhouette

-In Clip Studio Paint ver.
-2 and later, when adjusting hairstyle, set "Reference axis for movement" and "Reference axis for rotation" to "Align with object."
+In Clip Studio Paint version 2 and later, when adjusting hairstyles, set "Reference axis for movement" and "Reference axis for rotation" to "Align with object."

-This setting is not possible in ver.
-1, so it may be difficult to change hairstyle.
+In version 1, this setting is not possible, so it may be difficult to change hairstyles.

 Bangs Adjustment

-Just stretching or shortening the hair can change the look, so with fine adjustments you can create a variety of hairstyles.
+Even just stretching it can change the atmosphere, so with fine adjustments you can create a variety of hairstyles.

 Adjusting hair flow

-In Clip Studio Paint version 2 and later, when changing the flow of the hair, I recommend setting the "Reference axis for movement" and "Reference axis for rotation" to "Align with ground".
+In Clip Studio Paint version 2 and later, when changing the flow of the hair to match gravity, I recommend setting the "Reference axis for movement" and "Reference axis for rotation" to "Align with ground."

-Try this when you want to add movement that matches gravity or wind.
+Try it when you want to add movement that matches gravity or wind.

 For a bending forward pose, I think it's a good idea to select the yellow part of the hair and the bangs and rotate them.